Navigation

 Teachers in Years 5 and 6

-• Will set one piece of maths homework each week which will consolidate the learning done in class & be followed up in class along with the mental maths 5 squared (5 mins 5 times per week) challenge.
-These will go out on a Thursday and will be due in on a Tuesday.
+• Will set one maths homework (out on Thursday and due back the following Tuesday) which will be followed up in class along with the mental maths 5 squared (5 mins 5 times per week) challenge.

-• Will set a weekly spelling list which will be tested at school.
+• Will set a weekly spelling list which will be tested at school (out on a Thursday and tested at school each Thursday).

 • Will ensure children have reading materials that they can share at home.